Chapter Three: The Ordeal

 Yali flushed.
 Shit, had I said something wrong?
 “Er,” I began, “I didn’t mean to, uh –”

 “You’re fine.”
 Yali hesitated, then squeezed my hand.
 “We can do this.”
 And just like that, it was decided.
 And also just like that, Yali was back to being calm and collected, like always.
 She did insist on going over what things I’d be okay with, even going into detail about the the stuff we’d already talked about the other day.
 Things like “But if I hit you, what if it leaves a mark?”
 And of course, I was like “Haha, no one will think twice if they see I got slapped by somebody.”
 But that was her way of doing things, so I didn’t argue with it.
 Finally, she ran out of things to ask about, and said, “If I think of anything else, I’ll text you.
 Like, I’ll think of things to do during the ordeal, and you can tell me if you’re okay with them, and you can also tell me if you think they’d make you angry.”

 “I’ll need at least a few days to plan.
 And then… we’ll have to find a day when were both free for a long time.”

 “Will your parents let you stay out late on a Friday night?”

 I laughed.
 “Sorry, but you just sounded like my sister.”

 “I didn’t know you had a sister.”

-“Yeah, she's like six years older than me though, so I don't see her much.
-She's, like, a photographer on the second layer now or something.
-Anyway, whenever she visits my parents, she's like, 'Wow, you let Rinn go out on the weekends?'
-And my parents are like, 'No, we don't let Rinn go out on the weekends, –'”
+“Yeah, she’s like six years older than me though, so I don’t see her much.
+She’s, like, a photographer in the Second Ring now or something.
+Anyway, whenever she visits my parents, she’s like, ‘Wow, you let Rinn go out on the weekends?’
+And my parents are like, ‘No, we don’t let Rinn go out on the weekends, –’”